tejasvinijagatap-cyber/Modal-Analysis/index.md

 ## 1.0 Learning Objectives

-Define modal analysis and its core components: natural frequency, mode shape, and damping.
+-- Define modal analysis and its core components: natural frequency, mode shape, and damping.

-Understand the fundamental mathematical principles governing structural vibration.
+-- Understand the fundamental mathematical principles governing structural vibration.

-Differentiate between computational and experimental modal analysis methodologies.
+-- Differentiate between computational and experimental modal analysis methodologies.

-Recognize the critical role of modal analysis in engineering design, diagnostics, and structural health monitoring.
+-- Implementation of computational analysis of Windmill Blade using ANSYS to determine its natural frequencies.

-Interpret real-world applications and case studies where modal analysis is applied.
+-- Interpret real-world applications and case studies where modal analysis is applied.

-We will begin by establishing the fundamental concepts and vocabulary that form the language of modal analysis.

 ---